Rustfahrtagentur/microcad/books/tutorials/src/lego_brick/part/custom_op.md

 # Custom operation

-The knobs and struts are created using multiplicity by `translate` operation and the `align()` operation.
+The knobs and struts are created using multiplicity by `translate` and `align` operations.

 To make placing the elements more generic we will create an operation called `grid` which arranges elements in a grid which is centered to origin: